Contents

-What is ADS115 ADC Module?
+What is the ADS115 ADC Module?

 The ADS115 ADC module is a small device with low power and a 16-bit precision AD converter.
-In other words, the device is an analog to digital converter that has a reference voltage internally.
-So, you can use these modules to strengthen, increase accuracy, and perform data analysis by converting analog to digital.
+In other words, the device is an analog-to-digital converter with an internal reference voltage.

 How Does the ADS115 Module Work?

 Typically, this module features an oscillator and onboard reference.
 So, it transfers data via a compatible serial interface (I2C).
 While at it, the device selects four IC2 slave addresses.
-Also, it utilizes one working power that ranges from 2.0 volts to 5.5 volts.

-The ADS 115 executes a conversion rate of about 860 SPS (samples per second).
-Also, the device comes with an onboard PGA (programmable gain amplifier).
 The onboard PGA offers a range input of ±256mV from the PSV (power supply voltage).
 As a result, the PSV measures large and small high-resolution signals.

 Further, the AD1115 features an input MUX (multiplexer) with four single-ended or two differential inputs.
-It also works in one trigger mode that powers off automatically after a complete conversion.

 The ADS115